Did Judas REPENT

 of betraying Jesus?

-A. Judas Iscariot was one of history's most unfortunate figures, having become a pawn in Satan's evil game to totally destroy Jesus Christ, the Son of God.
-Satan's plans, however, to kill Jesus FOREVER totally failed as was predicted in the very FIRST prophecy of the Bible:
+Answer: Judas Iscariot was one of history's most unfortunate figures, having become a pawn in Satan's evil game to totally destroy the Son of God.
+Satan's plans, however, to kill Jesus FOREVER totally failed as was predicted in the very FIRST prophecy of the Bible (Genesis 3:14 - 15).

 What kind of man was Judas Iscariot?
-There is an old tradition that says from childhood Judas and Jesus had been friends and that Jesus continually had to pull Judas out of trouble.
+There is an old tradition that says from childhood he and Jesus had been friends and that Christ continually had to pull him out of trouble.
 Although this tradition may not be quite true, it is logical to conclude that the two were more than mere acquaintances.

-Brief Biblical highlights of Judas' life and personality are:
+Brief Biblical highlights of Judas' life and personality including the following.

-* Judas was one of the twelve apostles (Mark 3:14, 19; Matthew 10:4) whose surname Iscariot is believed by some to mean 'man of Kerioth.'
+* He was one of the twelve apostles (Mark 3:14, 19; Matthew 10:4) whose surname Iscariot is believed by some to mean 'man of Kerioth.'

 * He was in charge of the group's money (John 13:29) and was a thief who regularly stole from it (John 12:6).

 * He was a liar (John 12:3-6) who was also deceitful and greedy (Matthew 26:14-15)

 * He was called a traitor (Luke 6:16) and was identified as a betrayer during the last Passover (John 13:21-26)